simonw 5 months ago

 The word "controlled" doesn't help much; it can be similarly equivocated as a near synonym of "regulated".
 Regulated pressure is controlled.
 A regulated industry is controlled.

-• psunavy03 4 hours ago
+• psunavy03 5 months ago

 Except that is not the definition of the Second Amendment according to US Supreme Court case law.

-• enragedcacti 3 hours ago
+• enragedcacti 5 months ago

 So can we safely assume that in 2007 you were steadfastly in support of the constitutionality of regulating weapons that fall outside of reasonable use in a Militia as in US v.
 Miller?
 Or does your complete and total deference to case law only go in one direction?

-• ang_cire an hour ago
+• ang_cire 5 months ago

 Per Miller: